 - 1/2 teaspoon freshly ground black pepper

-- 4 ounces freshly grated Gruyère cheese (white cheddar, fontina, and gouda, while less traditional, are also delicious)
+- 4 ounces freshly grated Gruyère cheese or Swiss, white cheddar, fontina, and gouda, while less traditional, are also delicious

 - Turn the Instant Pot (or similar electric pressure cooker) to sauté.
 Add the butter and let melt.
 Once melted, add the onions, garlic, thyme, and bay leaf and stir to combine.
 Cook, stirring, until onions slightly soften and start to release liquid, about 5 minutes.
 Stir in 3 tablespoons water.
 Cover and seal the Instant Pot, then set to cook on HIGH pressure (manual setting) for 20 minutes.
 Release pressure to vent immediately.

 - Remove the lid, then turn the Instant Pot back to sauté.
 Cook for 5 minutes until some of the liquid evaporates, then add the wine and bring to a simmer, scraping up any brown bits that have collected on the bottom of the pot.
 Let simmer for 10 minutes, until most of the wine has evaporated.
 Discard the thyme stems and bay leaf.